All Episodes

 The question is, will the Republicans nominate anybody with the guts to use it?

-Rick Perry over the weekend in New Orleans delivered a, as it's reported here at uh MSNBC, an unapologetically socially conservative speech before a friendly crowd, and unapologetically socially conserved.
+Rick Perry over the weekend in New Orleans delivered, as it's reported here at MSNBC, an unapologetically socially conservative speech before a friendly crowd, an unapologetically socially conservative.

 We have sound bites on this.

-I've had quietly some Republicans say Rick Perry's just a little too Texan this close to Bush.
+I've had quietly some Republicans say Rick Perry is just a little too Texan this close to Bush.

 Rick Perry is a pretty extreme version of George W. Bush.

-The idea that the voters in this country are going to say, after hearing Rick Perry, or anybody.
+The idea that the voters in this country are going to say after hearing Rick Perry or anybody, oh, no, no, no, I can't elect Rick Perry.

 Is the Bush derangement syndrome so distorting of these people's minds that they really believe that voters would decide on a candidate because even the same state that George W. Bush is from?